marijnvdwekken/HydroSim/docs/epanet.md

 - `def write_data(clients: dict[str, ModbusTcpClient], data: dict) -> None:`
 - `def main():`

-Below, we'll explain each function in depth and how they work under the hood.
+In the section below, we'll explain each function in depth and how they work under the hood.

+---

-1. `def parse_arguments() -> str:`
+- `def parse_arguments() -> str:`

 The `parse_arguments` function is self-explanatory and has been designed for simplicity.
 It handles command-line arguments to ensure a valid `.inp` file is provided.
-2. sdsd

 Function:

 ```python